Cheng-Lin-Li/Distributed-Deep-Learning/README.md

 # Distributed_Deep_Learning
 Distributed Deep Learning with Apache Spark and Keras

-This is my personal research on distributed LSTM computing with Apache Spark and Keras or Tensorflow.
+This is my personal research on distributed LSTM computing with Apache Spark with Keras / Tensorflow or scala with Deep4j.
 The data is time series of Dow Jones stock market price.

 ## Dataset